mdhender/pogsdb/README.md

-# objdb
+# PogsDB
-A poor clone of TaffyDB
+A very poor implmentation of TaffyDB in Go.